Jaipur: Sports

 The main cricket stadium in the city, Sawai Mansingh Stadium, has a seating capacity of 30,000 and has hosted national and international cricket matches.
 It is also the home ground of IPL team Rajasthan Royals.
 Sawai Mansingh Indoor Stadium, Chaugan Stadium and Railway Cricket Ground are the other sporting arenas in the city.
 A new stadium has been proposed for Chonp Village with a seating capacity 75,000.
-It would be the third-largest cricket stadium in the world after the Sardar Patel Stadium and the Melbourne Cricket Ground.
+It would be the third-largest cricket stadium in the world after the Narendra Modi Stadium and the Melbourne Cricket Ground.